Intro-Sci-Comp-UIowa/biol-4386-course-project-Shulin-Liu/README.md

 ## Material and Method
 The data were from the Accelerating Medicines Partnership-Alzheimer's Disease AMP-AD shared microarray data and ArrayExpress.
 Differentially expression fold changes are recorded as xslx files in the supplimentary materials of the article. p-value is calculated by Adaptively Weighted with One-sided Correction in R package "MetaDE"(version 1.0.5).
 There are additional normalization and data cleanup procedures before or after the raw data were transformed into xlsx.
 I will consider to replicate the works or directly start from the xslx basing on the time I have.
-The heatmap was drawn by R. The author didn't show which package he used to generate the heatmap, but ggplot2 should be able to do that.
+The heatmap was drawn by R. The author didn't show which package he used to generate the heatmap, so here're the ways I found.
+In this way, I will skip the p-value based selection of candidate gene and calculation of meta expression value.
+As I am quite new to this, it's better not to be so aggressive.
+And, these steps can actually be done easily on Galaxy website instead of by coding.
+1. Transform the excel1 file back to csv file, re-organize the data.
+Set the brain regions basing on raws instead of columns.
+2. Copy another table of these data, transform the expression change value into +/-, and compare it with excel2.
+Get a list of AD-specific genes.
+3. Draw the heatmap by pheatmap package on R, or matplotlib function from python.
+4. Label the AD-specific genes in step 2 as red.

 ## Conclusion
 They presented the most extensive human AD brain microarray transcriptomic meta-analysis study to date, incorporating, brain regions both affected and partially spared by AD pathology, and utilize related non-AD disorders to infer AD-specific brain change.
 They identified seven genes specifically perturbed across all AD brain regions and are considered disease-specific, nineteen genes specifically perturbed in AD brains which could play a role in AD neuropathology.